wanborj/unify-clock/README.md

   * ClockUnify.v:         The specification of the clock-unifying transformation, and the expected semantics preserving property.

-  * ClockUnifyProof.v:    A proof that any translation that confirms to the specification would preserve the semantics.
+  * ClockUnifyProof.v:    A proof that any translation that conforms to the specification would preserve the semantics.

-  * ClockUnifyImpl.v:     Gives a translation function that confirms to the specification.
+  * ClockUnifyImpl.v:     Gives a translation function that conforms to the specification.

   * Common.v:             Common utilities for such as [list] and finite maps.